aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 	s::Union(Int64,Float64)
 ~~~

+#### Pretty Printing
 I've skipped an implementation detail here: how did we get the results to print out to the REPL like that?

+First, I made some new types. `LoopResults` is the result of checking a whole function; it has the function name and the results for each method. `LoopResult` is the result of checking one method; it has the argument types and the loosely typed variables.

-The `checklooptypes` function returns a special type, `LoopResults`.
+The `checklooptypes` function returns a `LoopResults`.
 This type has a function called `show` defined for it.
 The REPL calls `display` on values it wants to display; `display` will then call our `show` implementation.

-`LoopResults` is the result of checking a whole function; it has the function name and the results for each method. `LoopResult` is the result of checking one method; it has the argument types and the loosely typed variables.
+This code is important for making this static analysis usable, but it is not doing static analysis.
+You should use the preferred method for pretty-printing types/output in your implementation language; this is just how it's done in Julia.

 ~~~.jl
 type LoopResult